A Private CATHOLIC School Built on the Shoulders of Giants

 On September 24, 1961, the Most Rev. John F. Hackett, D.D., officiated at the formal dedication of Northwest Catholic High School.
 Eight members of the order of Dominican Sisters of St. Mary of the Springs were among the first faculty.
 The first class graduated in June 1965.

 The Rev. Bradford Colton was principal from 1961-68 and guided the school during its founding years.
 He was succeeded by Rev. William F. O'Keefe in 1968 and Sr. Doris Regan, O.P., in 1977.
 In 1985 Rev. Henry C. Frascadore was named the first president of Northwest Catholic.
-Dr. Michael S. Griffin, Mrs. Margaret Williamson, Mr. Matthew Fitzsimons, and Mr. David C. Eustis, Jr. have led the charge since then.
-In 2017 Christian J. Cashman was appointed President and Head of School.
+Dr. Michael S. Griffin, Mrs. Margaret Williamson, Mr. Matthew Fitzsimons, Mr. David C. Eustis, Jr., and Mr. Christian Cashman have led the charge since then.

 For the Long Haul

 In December 1971 the Commission on Independent Secondary Schools granted Northwest Catholic institutional membership in the New England Association of Colleges and Secondary Schools (NEASC).
 This accreditation has since been renewed in 1981, 1991, 2001, and 2011.
 The 2021 accreditation was postponed due to the Covid 19 pandemic.
 We care currently in the process of re-accreditation this year.

 The shield of Northwest Catholic features a torch (an image of enlightenment and knowledge) and a cross (representing our Catholic identity and spiritual mission), superimposed upon an open book — a symbol of education and learning.
 This shield, which has its roots in the shield of the Dominican Sisters of St. Mary of the Springs, captures the stability, strength and discernment that are the hallmarks of the academic and spiritual mission of Northwest Catholic High School.